awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-auto-scaling.md

 As a best practice, you should associate only one deployment group with each Auto Scaling group\.

 This is because if Auto Scaling scales up an instance that has hooks associated with multiple deployment groups, it sends notifications for all of the hooks at once\.
-This causes multiple deployments to each instance to begin at the same time\.
-When multiple deployments send commands to the AWS CodeDeploy agent at the same time, the five\-minute limit in the AWS CodeDeploy timeout logic may be exceeded\. \(AWS CodeDeploy logic considers a deployment to have failed if its steps are not complete within five minutes, even if a deployment process is otherwise running as expected\.\)
+This causes multiple deployments to each instance to start at the same time\.
+When multiple deployments send commands to the AWS CodeDeploy agent at the same time, the five\-minute timeout between a lifecycle event and either the start of the deployment or the end of the previous lifecycle event might be reached\.
+If this happens, the deployment fails, even if a deployment process is otherwise running as expected\.\)

+**Note**
+The default timeout for a script in a lifecycle event is 30 minutes\.
+You can change the timeout to a different value in the AppSpec file\.
+For more information, see [Add an AppSpec File for an EC2/On\-Premises Deployment](application-revisions-appspec-file.md#add-appspec-file-server)\.

 It's not possible to control the order in which deployments occur if more than one deployment attempts to run at the same time\.